DaoCasino/platform-prng/README.md

 ### Mathematical details of the RNG’s period;

- - Our solution haven't RNG period, as there is a new unique seed used each time a random number is generated.
-This seed is obtained through combining the user's the game data (such as session number, game ID, etc.).
+ - Our solution has no RNG period, as there is a new unique seed used each time a random number is generated.
+This seed is obtained by combining the user's game data (such as session number, game ID, etc.).

 ### Mathematical details of the RNG’s range (e.g., minimum value, maximum value);

  - original signidice range - ```[0, 2^256 - 1] (hash size)```
  - Xoshiro RPNG range - ```[0, 2^64 - 1] (uint64_t size)```

-### Mathematical details of the methods for seeding and reseeding (e.g., seed entropy source, frequency of reseeding, size of seed, etc.);
+### Mathematical details of the methods for seeding and reseeding (e.g., seed entropy source, frequency of reseeding, size of a seed, etc.);

  - seed type: *uint64_t*
  - default test seeding approach: